Getting up to speed.

 Let’s rewind to the early 60s when Bryan Auer started actively trading in the market.
 “In the beginning, I tried my hand at everything – stocks, bonds, puts, calls – but I was not making much money,” says Auer.
 “And it was because I had no plan.
 Although I didn’t know I needed one at the time.”

 Over the next few decades, Auer continued his hobby of trading, but kept his day job.
 One of the things he learned about trading was that the most important tool an investor can have is immediate, accurate news and information about the companies in which you’re considering investing.

-“I was driving to work one day in 1988 and on the radio came a story about Hooks Drug Stores announcing a secondary offering at around $300 million,” explains Auer.
-“And I got to thinking, Lilly and Hooks both started at the same time, in fact Hooks was bigger in the beginning, but Lilly was now worth billions and Hooks wasn’t.
+“I was driving to work one day, and a story came on the radio about an Indianapolis-based company announcing a secondary offering,” explains Auer.
+“And I got to wondering – they’re seeking another round of funding, yet another company, which was founded at the same time, was already worth billions?
 Why did one company become worth so much more than the other over the same time period?
-And then it hit me – Lilly made a concerted effort to grow faster.
-Growth was the answer.”
+And then it hit me – growth was the answer.”

 The following week, Auer had that memorable lunch meeting, and knew immediately that he now had a plan – focus on buying only companies that show GROWTH.

 In 1988, Auer and his son Bob invested $100,000 in 100 stocks that showed both value and growth – sales up 20%, earnings up 25%, etc. He established the rule that he would sell any equity the minute they stop their growth, announce something negative, or double in value.
 That’s right, he would sell any stock that doubled in value, regardless of whether it was still doing well or not.

 By 2007, with relatively little additional capital added, the Auers’ investment account was worth millions.
 They had a plan that worked.
 And they were working it faithfully.